fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

    (we multiply a number with himself to get its power of 2 in the `$square` function).

 ## Globals
-Globals are just "variables" that all the functions can access.
-They can be mutated only if they are declared as mutable.
-They can be exported.
+Globals are just "variables" that every function can access.
+They can be exported but can only be mutated if they are declared as mutable.
 The code below shows a way how they can be used:
 ```wat
 (module
 	(;